 VICTORIA – FROM 11:59PM ON FRIDAY 9 APRIL 2021

 Funerals: Religious gatherings, wedding and funerals can be held indoors or outdoors.
 There are no group limits and ceremonies can occur at the same time.
 All venues must apply the two square metre rule and use electronic record keeping through the free Victorian Government QR Code Service or Victorian Government Application Programming Interface (API) linked digital system.

 While masks are no longer mandated in most circumstances, the evidence is clear wearing a face covering makes a real difference in slowing the spread of the virus – so masks continue to be recommended indoors or outdoors when distancing can’t be maintained.

 The health, safety and well being of our team and the families we serve is of the utmost importance to us.
 We have been providing funeral and memorial services to Australians for many decades and will always put our client families at the heart of everything we do.
 We are committed to helping families farewell their loved ones respectfully and within the current and relevant Government advice and regulations.

 To help adhere to the new regulations, we encourage families to utilise our live streaming, webcasting and recording audio-visual technology, which is currently available in many of our funeral homes.
 To ensure full availability, our teams are working toward securing these services via local providers for funeral homes that do not currently offer them.

-Our teams also continue to ensure facilities meet the 4sqm social distancing guidelines and that the highest standards of hygiene and cleanliness are maintained.
+Our teams also continue to ensure facilities meet social distancing guidelines and that the highest standards of hygiene and cleanliness are maintained.